kevburnsjr/microcache/README.md

 caching layer between all services.

 To date, very few software packages exist to solve this specific problem.
-Most microcache deployments make use of existing HTTP caching middleware like NIGNX.
+Most microcache deployments make use of existing HTTP caching middleware like NGINX.
 This presents a challenge.
 When an HTTP cache exists for the purpose of microcaching between an origin server and a CDN, the origin must choose whether to use standard HTTP caching headers with aggressive short TTLs for the microcache or less aggressive longer TTL